satoru-gojo-yuji/SpringBoot/01-Spring-Ques.md

     }
 }

+@ResponseBody: This annotation tells Spring to convert the return value of the method to JSON and write it directly to the HTTP response body, using message converters.

 @RequiredArgsConstructor in Spring Boot is a Lombok annotation that helps reduce boilerplate code by automatically generating constructors for required fields.
 It promotes constructor injection, which is a good practice in Spring applications for ensuring immutability and thread-safety.
 This leads to cleaner, more maintainable, and less error-prone code.